Easy and tasty recipe for Zucchini Blossom Pizza that only takes 10 minutes to make! This is perfect for a quick weeknight or weekend meal.

-- Top of the naan bread with the sautéed ingredients and add mozzarella cheese before placing in a 350 degree oven.
+- Top the naan bread with the sautéed ingredients and add mozzarella cheese before placing it in a 350-degree oven.
 Cook for 5-7 minutes, or until the cheese has melted.
 Sprinkle with parmesan cheese and serve!
 ENJOY!

 - Add optional toppings: fresh basil, dried red pepper flakes, oregano, anchovies, or any other pizza toppings you like.

 - Zucchini blossoms have a delicate squash flavor and a soft, velvety texture.
-So keep this in mind when adding other ingredients with your pizza.
+So keep this in mind when adding other ingredients to your pizza.